ralph-groupscholar/groupscholar-review-latency-lab/README.md

 - Capacity, service-time, and arrival-rate modeling
 - Cycle-time percentiles, utilization, queue pressure, and backlog summaries
 - Stage aging and near-due risk signals for in-flight work
+- Constraint-stage summary with throughput gap and capacity recommendation
 - JSON or text output for briefs and weekly operations updates

 ## Quickstart